aminmarashi/blog-old/_posts/hacking-with-ssh-one-liners.md

 ## Running a command on multiple servers

 There are times when we want to run a repatitive command on multiple servers, we can automate this using ssh.
-In fact that's how <a href="https://www.ansible.com/" target="_blank">`Ansible`</a> works.
+In fact that's how
+<a href="https://www.ansible.com/" target="_blank">Ansible</a>
+works.

 One use-case might be to change password for a user on multiple machines.
-Let's change password for `terminator`:
+Let's change password for user `terminator`:

 ```bash{outputLines: 2}
 echo -e "supersecure\nsupersecure" | ssh the-internet 'sudo passwd terminator'
 New password: Retype new password: passwd: password updated successfully
 ```

-We can type in the hosts that will change the `terminator` password:
+We can type in the hosts to change the `terminator` password on:

 ```bash{outputLines: 3,5}
 xargs -IHOST sh -c 'echo "supersecure\nsupersecure" | ssh HOST "sudo passwd terminator"'